connorskees/connorskees.github.io/content/blog/permutation-polynomials.md

 ### Testing

 Determining whether an arbitrary polynomial is a permutation polynomial has not, to my knowledge, been shown to be possible using an algorithm that executes in polynomial time.
-This can make it computationally expensive to determine whether polynomials of high degree are permutation polynomials.
+This can make it computationally expensive to determine whether arbitrary polynomials of high degree are permutation polynomials.

-Polynomials that are modulo a power of two, however, are much easier to reason about.
+Polynomials that are modulo a power of two, however, are much easier to reason about and _do_ have an algorithm that executes in linear time.
 A polynomial modulo a power of two is a permutation polynomial iff:

 1. the 1-degree monomial (e.g. $$x$$) has an odd coefficient
 2. the sum of the coefficients of all even degree monomials (e.g. $$x^2$$, $$x^4$$, $$x^6$$, ...) is even